 You probably have lots of questions.
 That’s good!
 The more you ask and explore, the more amazing this incredible provision that God has made for you will become.
 We want to help you find answers to your questions.
 Even more importantly, we want to help you find a new way to live your life in close relationship with God.

-Your first stop on this journey is a class called First Steps.
-The class meets every Sunday in Room D-5 at 9 AM.
+Your first stop on this journey is a class called Next Steps.
+The class meets every Sunday in Room D-5 at 8:30 AM.
 We do take August off and several traditional holidays.
 In this class, we will explain what it means to be a Christian, how to develop your relationship with God, things you should know about the Bible, and many other things.
-We also have a First Steps book that you can pick up at the Book Store in the church lobby.
-If you plan on attending the First Steps Class, please call Carrissa at 951-571-9090 x 2192 or email her at email@example.com.
+If you plan on attending the Next Steps Class, please call Heidi at 951-571-9090 x 2112 or email her at firstname.lastname@example.org.